Evangelistsb/celo-101-tutorial-on-dacade/README.md

             return balance;
         }
     ```
-- Fourth function - _checkBalance_, will return the account balance of whoever called it.
+- The _transfer_ function makes a transfer from your account to another registered user.
+Essentially, what it does is subtract that amount from your account balance and add it to the receiver's balance, and then sets the `lastDeposit` and `lastTransfer` properties of both accounts before emitting the `Transfer` event.

     ```sol
         // transfer to another account